 Sevilla is all about heat and passion.
 It’s officially Europe’s hottest city and the home of flamenco & Carmen.
 A couple of times each year the temperature and desire shoot off the scale as Sevilla Fútbol Club and Real Betis Balompié lock horns.
-Further spice is added to the concoction when you learn that Betis emerged into this world when discontented members of the then fledgling Sevilla FC, left to form their own club in 1908.
+Further spice is added to the concoction when you learn of a merger between Betis and discontented members of Sevilla FC in 1914.
 When it comes to global warming, this corner of Andalucia has a lot to answer for.

 During the summer of 2015, Sevilla decided that their home needed major refurbishment.
-All 43,000 seats were replaced and arranged to form club insignia and slogans (as well as sponsor logos!).
+All 43,000 seats were replaced and the new seats formed the club insignia and slogans (as well as sponsor logos!).
 New media facilities, mixed zone, medical area & club store were also added in time for the start of the 2015-16 season.
-Phase two of the revamp saw the outside of the stadium clad in a mesh (as at Valencia’s Mestalla) that feature images of the the club’s trophies, legends and a tribute to Antonio Puerta, the midfielder who passed away during a match at the Sánchez Pizjuán in 2007.
+Phase two of the revamp saw the outside of the stadium clad in a mesh (as at Valencia’s Mestalla) that feature images of the club’s trophies, legends and a tribute to Antonio Puerta, the midfielder who passed away during a match at the Sánchez Pizjuán in 2007.
 In the summer of 2018, further changes were made to the lower tier, which saw some vomitories closed and another 950 seats added.

 There is no denying the fact that the stadium has seen better days.
 The recent make-over has breathed new life into the Sánchez Pizjuán, but like a fading movie star, it cannot rely on make-up and a soft focus lens to hide the cracks and wrinkles for too much longer.
-The municipality would like the club and/or Betis to use the Estadio Olimpico on La Cartuja, a soulless white elephant that was built on an island in the Rio Guadaquivar at the turn of the century.
+The municipality had wanted the club and/or Betis to use the Estadio La Cartuja, a soulless white elephant that was built on an island in the Rio Guadalquivir at the turn of the century.
 It may prove to be a short-term option should the club fully redevelop the current stadium.
-With little in the way of funds however, selling the land on which the stadium stands may prove to be the most likely outcome, but only once the economy picks up.
+With little in the way of funds, however, selling the land on which the stadium stands may prove to be the most likely outcome, but only once the economy picks up.
 In the meantime, let’s celebrate this fantastic stadium because once it’s gone, nobody will build another like it.